-To me there is no no use having a brownie if it isn’t fudgy.
+To me… there is no use having a brownie if it isn’t fudgy.

 I don’t want a brownie to taste like cake, what is what cake is for…and well, I love cake but it has NO place in my brownies.

 These brownies are creamy, rich and fudgy and well, to tell the truth, they are the ULTIMATE brownie in my book.